In Hope and Help for your Nerves, Dr. Claire Weekes describes first fear and second fear.

 The purpose of second fear is to keep us from living.

-Dr. Weekes advises this: watch the fear go up and down, ride it like a roller coaster.
-As long as you don’t prolong it by adding second fear to first, you’ll be reining it in within five minutes–the length of time it takes for adrenaline to fade–give or take.
+Dr. Weekes advises this: watch the fear go up and down.
+Ride it like a roller coaster.
+As long as you don’t prolong it by adding second fear, you’ll be reining it in within five minutes–the length of time it takes for adrenaline to fade–give or take.